Back to blog

 Ensure your teams are ready

-Transitioning to headless commerce architecture requires buy-in and commitment from the top leaders to your marketing and IT teams.
+Transitioning to headless commerce architecture requires buy-in and commitment from the top leadership positions to your marketing and IT teams.
 Getting this level of commitment may require education on the benefits of headless and training on how to use the system.
-It’s vital to have a skilled development team proficient in implementing headless commerce, so this team needs to get up to speed first.
+It's vital to have a skilled development team proficient in implementing headless commerce, so this team needs to get up to speed first.
 Then, before implementation, marketing and other business users may require training on previewing and publishing content and understanding workflow processes.

 Integrations with existing systems